Relationship Problems: Do I Stay or Do I Go?

 - Trust - Feelings of insecurity and jealousy can creep their way into a relationship and lead to several problems extremely fast.
 Sometimes these feelings come from past experiences or low self-esteem, but that doesn’t make them less important in your current relationship.

 While these are common relationship problems, they are all things you can overcome by communicating with the other person.
+If you are in a healthy relationship where these common problems are occurring but not all the time, there is definitely hope that your relationship and compatibility can improve.

 Signs of an unhealthy (or even abusive) relationship

 When it comes to unhealthy relationship habits, they may seem like they would be easy to pinpoint, but they’re often more hidden and unexpected.
+These warning signs of bigger relationship problems are not to be ignored.

 - Possessiveness - They often try to control how you live your life.
 It could be controlling your appearance, what you wear, or who you hang out with.